 Can Dogs Get Shingles from Humans?

 Varicella-zoster is a human virus.
 It is not zoonotic, which means that it can't bounce back and forth between pooches and their owners.
-However, shingles does have a distant cousin, known as canine herpes virus (CHV), that causes a lot of the same symptoms.
+However, the illness we know as shingles does have a distant cousin, known as canine herpes virus (CHV), that causes a lot of the same symptoms.
 This virus is highly contagious among puppies and can be totally devastating.
 Learning about it can help you protect your furry friends before an outbreak occurs.

 While the virus isn't such a big deal to mature, healthy dogs, it's a real threat to young puppers.
 The onset of canine herpes virus is fast, and if you don't act quickly you could lose your fur-babies.
 Spotting the early signs of sickness can help stop the virus from spreading.